zoltraks/need-more-space/README.md

 What you get
 ------------

+This repository contains database management scripts.
+Designed to be used by DBA and developers for doing administrative or other special database tasks.

+## Microsoft SQL Server ##

 | Procedure | Description |
 | --------- | ----------- |
 | x_ShowIndex |  Show indexes in database. |